How to Transfer Student Loans to a Different Lender

 Recommended: Fixed vs. Variable Rates: What’s the Difference?

-In most cases, though, federal student loans tend to offer better borrower protections—like loan forgiveness for work in certain public service fields, deferment options, or income-driven repayment plans—than private student loans.
+In most cases, though, federal student loans tend to offer better borrower protections—like loan forgiveness, deferment options, or income-driven repayment plans—than private student loans.
 Qualifying for federal student loans may also be easier than qualifying for a private student loan for some borrowers because federal student loans don’t typically require a credit check.

 Lenders vs Servicers: What’s the Difference?